 These are the minimum technical requirements for the program.
 Individual courses may have additional requirements, but the ones listed below are common across all OMSCS courses.
 To view course-specific requirements, see the current courses page.

-All students should should have a computer with the following minimum requirements:
+All students should should have a computer on which they have full administrator privileges with the following minimum requirements:

 Notebook or desktop computer (a netbook or tablet should not be used as the primary computing device*).
 A minimum of 6 hours of battery life is recommended.

 8 GB minimum.
 For best performance, we recommend that you install as much memory as affordable at the time of purchase.

 The latest versions of Windows (10 or better) or MacOS (10.12.5 or better).
 We recommend updating to the latest versions for better protection against cybersecurity risks.
 We suggest turning on automatic updates.
 Before applying software and hardware updates, it is good practice to back up your computer, and to check that the updates would work with your existing applications.